-Radio is simply a process; no matter how big the ratings become or how much the revenue grows, it all starts tomorrow morning again.
+Radio is a process; no matter how big the ratings are or how much the revenue may grow, it all starts again tomorrow morning.

-I wish I’d realized that as a young Program Director, I would have definitely figured out how to slow the process down and enjoy it a little more.
+I wish I’d come to that conclusion when I was a young Program Director.
+I definitely would have tried to slow the process down so I could have enjoyed it more.

-You know, rating parties that lasted for days, long lunches with the record guys, shorter meetings with the sales staff, and much longer mentoring sessions with the pretty interns.
+You know, more of the good stuff like having rating parties that lasted for days, more long lunches with the record ducks, much shorter meetings with the sales staff, and, of course, much longer mentoring sessions with the pretty interns.

-You’ve got to figure out how to enjoy the Radio journey because that’s all there is.
+You must figure out how to enjoy the journey more because that’s all there is.

-I think Lana was right because when I got into Radio, other than the weekends at home, I never worked another day in my life..
+Lana was right because I worked at numerous jobs before getting into Broadcasting, but when I got into Radio, I never worked another day in my life.

 RADIO GEO’S LIFE-LINERS

-When you tire of waiting for your ship to come in, swim out and get it.
+Stop waiting for your ship to come in; swim out and get it.

-How great would America be if those rich fucks had to pick their own cotton?
+Wouldn’t America have been better if those rich folks had picked their own cotton?

-Speaking of rich fucks, did they ever invent anything?
+Speaking of rich fucks, did they ever invent or create anything that benefited the world?

-When you go from failure to failure with enthusiasm, you eventually end up with a big win.
+When you go from failure to failure with enthusiasm, you eventually have a huge win waiting for you.

 And the best part of growing up is?